nasa/prog_models/docs/_sources/dev_guide.rst.txt

 *****************
 * [Complete - done in PRs to dev] Code review - all software must be checked by someone other than the author
 * Check that each new feature has corresponding tests
-* Confirm that every page has the copyright notice
+* [Complete - checked automatically in PRs to dev] Confirm that every page has the copyright notice
 * Confirm dependencies in requirements.txt, setup.py
 * Confirm that all issues associated with the release have been closed (i.e., requirements have been met) or assigned to another release
 * Run unit tests `python -m tests`